status-im/status-security/process/personal-security-checklist.md

 Status allows to expense 1 hardware wallet per contributor.

+Always buy hardware security devices from the official website of the vendor (a lot of fake devices are sold on Amazon).

 #### 🖨️ Printers

 When printing recovery codes & very sensitive information,